Gulki Joshi

-Khyati Joshi (born 17 May 1990), known by her stage name Gulki Joshi, is an Indian actress who works in Hindi television and is known for portraying Haseena Malik in Sony SAB's comedy series Maddam Sir.
+Khyati Joshi, known by her stage name Gulki Joshi, is an Indian actress who works in Hindi television and is known for portraying Haseena Malik in Sony SAB's comedy series Maddam Sir.

 Early life

 Joshi belongs to a Marathi Brahmin family.

 Career

 She was first seen in Zee TV's Phir Subah Hogi and in Life OK's Nadaan Parindey Ghar Aaja.
 She also portrayed the role of Sawri in Colors TV's Ek Shringaar-Swabhiman and Naina in Zee TV's Piyaa Albela.
 She starred as Devaki in &TV's mythological drama Paramavatar Shri Krishna.
 She played the role of a reporter in MX Player's Bhaukaal.

 She has also acted in stage plays and has been active on the theatre circuit.
 She was also seen in "Pyar Mein Twist", a theatre play, opposite Ankit Raj.

 In 2019, she was seen playing Ambika in Zee Theatre's play Purush opposite Ashutosh Rana and Nakkash Movie.

 From 2020 to 2023, she played a Lucknow-based cop Haseena Mallik in Sony SAB's Maddam Sir, which has proved to be her most successful role till date.

 In 2025, Gulki Joshi was seen in Hasratein 2, which was streaming on Hungama OTT app.